The Home Inspector Missed Problems-Now What?

 How long is a Home Inspector Liable?

-According to the California BOP section 7199, The time for commencement of a legal action for breach of duty arising from a home inspection report shall not exceed four years from the date of the inspection.
+According to the California BOP section 7199, The time for commencement of legal action for breach of duty arising from a home inspection report shall not exceed four years from the date of the inspection.
+So sue away…

 What is a Home Inspector and what are their duties?

-hen you hired your home inspector or chose them from your Realtors list, ( haha..
+When you hired your home inspector or chose them from your Realtors list, ( haha..
 I’m sorry but most realtors are morons with only one objective… close your deal at ANY cost) your expectation was that they would stay as long as it takes and find as much as they could in the time they had right?
 Never is this the case, unfortunately. no way!
 Home inspectors get their money from volume.
 2-3 inspections like yours are what all inspectors strive for.